cloudandbigdatalab/OSCAR/Docs/README.md

 ![Architecture](https://github.com/UTSA-OCI/OCI-OpenStack-Ansible/blob/master/Docs/Figures/Slide3.jpg "Architecture" )

-OCI OpenStack Ansible project uses RPC for installation of OpenStack.
-Addition to RPC this project consists of scripts that prepare the hosts for the installation.
+OCI OpenStack Ansible project uses Openstack Ansible Deployment(OSD) for the installation of OpenStack.
+In addition to OSD, this project consists of scripts that prepare the hosts for the installation.
 This is a quick start guide for using this project.This guide helps the user to deploy OpenStack on 4 nodes, 1 controller node and 3 compute nodes.

 ## Provising the Bare-Metal instances on Chameleon Cloud.